spatie/myray.app/docs/getting-started/installation.md

 * [Windows](https://spatie.be/products/ray/download/windows/latest)
 * [Linux](https://spatie.be/products/ray/download/linux/latest)

+You can also install Ray with Homebrew on macOS: `brew install --cask ray`.

 ## Connect your application to Ray

 You need to install a package/library for your specific language or framework that allows your project to communicate with Ray.
 Most integrations are installed with a package manager, but the steps may be different depending on the integration.